harness/developer-hub/docs/service-reliability-management/srm-whats-supported.md

 </details>

-To know how to add a change source, go to [Change sources](/docs/category/change-sources-catalog).
+To learn how to add a change source, go to [Change sources](/docs/category/change-sources-catalog).

 </TabItem>